 A cancer diagnosis can be very hard for a child.
-He may have questions or fears you don't know about.
-Make sure your child gets the emotional support he needs during this time.
+They may have questions or fears you don't know about.
+Make sure your child gets the emotional support they need during this time.
 Friends, family members, social workers, and therapists can all be a big help.
 Your child also may need extra tutoring to make up for lost time at school.

 What to Expect

 Treatments for B-cell ALL have improved a lot over the last 30 years.
 Today, most children treated for this cancer are cancer-free.

 After being cured, your child will still need to see the doctor often, to make sure the cancer doesn't come back.
 The doctor will also check for problems ALL treatments can cause, including damage to the heart and other types of cancers.
 Over time, your child will visit the doctor less often.

 To learn more about B-cell acute lymphoblastic leukemia in children, or to find a support group in your area, visit the websites of the Childhood Leukemia Foundation and the Leukemia & Lymphoma Society.